Skip to product information

 Quantity

-Nakahara in Sagami Province depicts the lively intersection of faith, labor, and daily life along the pilgrimage route to Mount Ōyama, one of Edo-period Japan’s most popular sacred destinations.
-Located in what is now Hiratsuka, Kanagawa, Nakahara was both a resting point and a gateway for pilgrims on their journey westward.
+Sōshū Nakahara portrays a lively stretch of road along the pilgrimage route to Mount Ōyama, one of the most popular sacred destinations of the Edo period.
+Located in present-day Hiratsuka, Nakahara functioned as both resting point and gateway for travelers moving westward.

-In the foreground, a diverse group of travelers occupies the narrow road: a father and son carrying offerings, a family of mendicant monks bearing a small shrine, a mother heading to the fields with her baby on her back, and a man harvesting clams by the riverside.
-The wooden bridge and the waymarker engraved with Fudō Myōō—protector of the faithful—subtly anchor the scene in the spiritual culture of the time.
+The foreground is filled with diverse figures: a father and son carrying offerings, itinerant monks bearing a small portable shrine, a mother heading toward the fields with her child on her back, and a man harvesting shellfish along the riverbank.
+A wooden bridge spans the scene, while a roadside marker engraved with Fudō Myōō anchors the image in contemporary religious culture.

 View full details